BushraAzmatHussain/money-lounderer/README.md

-# Getting Started with Create React App
+# Famous Money Launderes Of All Time

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Money Launderers](https://angry-shirley-86a35f.netlify.app).

+## About the Website

+- List of famous money launderers in Card Layout
+- funtionality of adding launderers in a separate list.
+- Getting total laundering amount of selected launderers.

 ## Available Scripts